MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 ## Content library
- The single-instance store of content that Configuration Manager uses to reduce the overall size of the combined body of content you distribute.
+ The single-instance store of content that Configuration Manager uses to reduce the overall size of the combined body of content that you distribute.

 Learn more about the [content library](../../../core/plan-design/hierarchy/the-content-library.md).

-## Distribution point
+## Distribution points
  Configuration Manager uses distribution points to store files that are required for software to run on client computers.
-Clients must have access to at least one distribution point from which they can download the files for content you deploy.
+Clients must have access to at least one distribution point from which they can download the files for content that you deploy.

  The basic (non-specialized) distribution point is commonly referred to as a standard distribution point.
 There are two  variations on the standard distribution point that receive special attention: